 An extension of timed P systems has been introduced to study systems whose dynamics changes with time.
 The proposed model is a timed automaton with a discrete time domain and in which each state is a timed P system.
-A result on expressive power and on features of the formalism sufficient for full expressiveness has been proved and, as an application example, the model has been given of an ecological system.
+Results on expressive power and on features of the formalism sufficient for full expressiveness have been proved and, as an application example, the model of an ecological system has been given.